ABOUT

 Meg O’Hara is an artist and environmentalist whose work focuses on ocean conservation in the polar regions.

-In 2025, she was named an Ocean Leaders Fellow with the Sustainable Ocean Alliance, in partnership with Dona Bertarelli Philanthropy.
-As part of the Fellowship, she will participate in the Our Ocean Youth Leadership Summit in South Korea and the United Nations Ocean Conference in France.
+In 2025, Meg was named an Ocean Leaders Fellow with the Sustainable Ocean Alliance, in partnership with Dona Bertarelli Philanthropy.
+As part of the Fellowship, she participated in the Our Ocean Youth Leadership Summit in South Korea and the United Nations Ocean Conference in France, where she presented her work from Antarctica.
+That same year, she presented her art and storytelling at New York Climate Week and The Explorers Club, in collaboration with 11th Hour Racing and Protect Our Winters.

 Meg was named to the BCBusiness 30 Under 30 list in 2021 and received the Woman of the Year award in 2023.
 She is a Fellow of both the Royal Canadian Geographical Society and the Royal Geographical Society, and a Member International at The Explorers Club.
 She also serves as a WINGS Women of Discovery Flag Carrier, a Creative Ambassador for Protect Our Winters, a Brand Ambassador for Baffin, and an Ambassador for 11th Hour Racing.
 Meg holds a Bachelor of Arts in Art History and Theory from the University of British Columbia.